apple/coremltools/docs-guides/_sources/source/opt-overview.md

 These techniques can be combined as well, for instance to give joint sparse and palettized, joint sparse and quantized weights etc for further compression and runtime performance gains.
+See [this page](opt-joint-compression) to learn how to do that.

 ## Effect on Runtime performance on Apple Silicon